Momčilo Gavrić (soldier): Biography

-He was born on 1 May 1906, in Trbušnica, near Loznica, on the slopes of the mountain Gučevo, as the eighth child of eleven, in the family of Alimpije and Jelena Gavrić.
+He was born on 1 May 1906, in Trbušnica, near Loznica, near the slopes of the mountain Gučevo, as the eighth child of eleven, in the family of Alimpije and Jelena Gavrić.

 World War I

 In the beginning of August 1914, Austro-Hungarian soldiers of 42nd Croatian Home Guard Infantry Division maimed and hanged his father, mother, grandmother, his three sisters, and four of his brothers.
 His house was also set on fire.
 Momčilo survived because he was not at home when it happened—his father had sent him to his uncle earlier.

 Left without family and without a home, Momčilo went to find the 6th Artillery Division of the Royal Serbian Army, which was near Gučevo at the time.
-Major Stevan Tucović, brother of Dimitrije Tucović, accepted Gavrić into his unit after hearing about what had happened, and assigned Miloš Mišović, a soldier in the unit, to be Gavrić's caretaker.
-The same evening, he took revenge by showing his unit the location of the Austro-Hungarian soldiers, and participated in the bombardment, as told by his son Branislav Gavrić in an interview.
+Major Stevan Tucović, brother of Dimitrije Tucović, accepted Gavrić into his unit after hearing about what had happened, and assigned Miloš Mišović, a battery scout soldier in the unit, to be Gavrić's caretaker.
+The same evening, he took revenge by showing his caretaker Miloš Mišovic the location of the Austro-Hungarian soldiers in his home village Trbušnica; upon finding the Austro-Hungarian soldiers intoxicated and drunk on rakija and completely disorganized, Miloš Mišović threw two bombs at the soldiers and killed all of them before he and Momčilo Gavrić quickly fled the scene and returned back to meet up with the rest of the soldiers of the 6th Artillery Division, as told by his son Branislav Gavrić in an interview.

 At the age of 8, after the Battle of Cer, he was promoted to the rank of Corporal by the commander of his unit, and given a military uniform.

 When his unit was sent to Thessaloniki, Major Tucović sent him to Sorovits where he hastily went through the equivalent of four grades of elementary education.

 In Kajmakčalan, Field Marshal Mišić was stunned when he saw a uniformed ten-year-old boy in the trenches.
 Major Tucović explained the situation to him; that Gavrić had been with them since the Battle of Cer, and that he had both been taught discipline and been wounded during his time in the unit.
 Mišić promoted Gavrić to Lance Sergeant, and the order was read out to the whole division.